Create your Apple Pay merchant ID and certificates, and verify your domain.

 You cannot register the same domain with a different Team ID.

 Domains cannot be behind a proxy or redirect, and must be accessible to the Apple servers listed in Whitelist Apple IP Addresses for Domain Verification.

 Use the Merchant ID in Multiple Environments

-It is up to you to determine how many merchant IDs you need.
-Most merchants need only one and can use it for all environments: in multiple websites, iOS or watchOS apps, across test environments, and production environments.
+It's up to you to determine how many merchant IDs you need.
+Most merchants need only one for all environments: in multiple websites, iOS or watchOS apps, across test environments, and production environments.

 However, you can create more than one merchant ID if you wish.
-Be sure to use the Payment Processing and Merchant Identity certificates created for the specific merchant ID.
-The certificates are valid only with their given merchant ID.
+Be sure to use the payment processing and merchant identity certificates created for the specific merchant ID.
+The certificates are valid only with their corresponding merchant ID.